Javier-FernandezCarabantes/RNN-DAS/README.md

 Fernandez-Carabantes, J., Titos, M., D'Auria, L., Garcia, J., Garcia, L., & Benitez, C. (2025).
 RNN-DAS: A New Deep Learning Approach for Detection and Real-Time Monitoring of Volcano-Tectonic Events Using Distributed Acoustic Sensing. arXiv preprint arXiv:2503.11622.

 Dataset:
-Fernández Carabantes, J. J., Titos, M., D'Auria, L., García, J., García, L., & Benítez, C. (2025).
+Fernandez-Carabantes, J., Titos, M., D'Auria, L., García, J., García, L., & Benítez, C. (2025).
 RNN-DAS: A New Deep Learning Approach for Detection and Real-Time Monitoring of Volcano-Tectonic Events Using Distributed Acoustic Sensing [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.15105596

 The following works were especially helpful in the development of this model.
 If you find this project useful, please consider also citing them: